John Stamos Hopes To Hear This Song During The Jonas Brothers’ Upcoming Tour

 “Forever!” the 55-year-old wrote in the comments section of an Instagram post from the 29-year-old musician questioning his 10.2 million followers about what songs they want performed during the band’s reunion tour.

 Fans of the trio will note that there has not yet been a track titled “Forever” on any of their albums, though the tune is definitely recognizable.
-In season four of the popular 1990s sitcom Full House, Stamos’ character Jesse Katsopolis serenades his on-screen wife Becky Donaldson, played by Lori Loughlin, with the ballad during their wedding.
+In Season 4 of the popular 1990s sitcom Full House, Stamos’ character, Jesse Katsopolis, serenades his on-screen wife, Becky Donaldson, played by Lori Loughlin, with the ballad during their wedding.

 While a long shot, some may not find it surprising if Stamos’ song — or the actor himself — makes an appearance during at least one of the shows of The Jonas Brothers’ upcoming tour.
-For some time now, John and Nick Jonas have been in an ongoing “feud” — and at the last count, the ball is in the 26-year-old’s court.
+For some time now, Stamos and Nick Jonas have been in an ongoing “feud” — and at the last count, the ball is in the 26-year-old’s court.

 .@JohnStamos is sending his song requests to @joejonas for their upcoming tourhttps://t.co/a35CdH7fU7